 Financial engineering is a field that is being taught in many universities.
-Let’s have a look at what are they and which universities teach these courses.
+Let’s have a look at what they are and which universities teach these courses.

 There are numerous courses you can do for financial engineering.
-We will just pick top 10 courses in the world.
+We will just pick the top 10 courses in the world.